 Gloria came over to talk, “Poncho, let’s have each household take a jug of salsa home with them at this meal okay.”

-“What is the plan?”
+“Okay, what is the plan?”
 Poncho asked.

 “Great Plan.”
 Poncho was starting to feel his energy coming back, “I love it.
 Let’s do it.”
 Poncho thought for a minute, “How many healings did you and Willa do?”